In-demand skills and high salaries contribute to the appeal of business degrees.

 Business degrees typically combine general studies with specialisation in a specific discipline.
 Most programs cover core subjects such as accounting, economics, finance, management, and marketing.

 Students have the opportunity to specialise in one or two specific disciplines to gain expertise.
-In addition to the core fields mentioned, majors or specialisations are available in areas like analytics, entrepreneurship, human resources, logistics, project management, and more.
+Majors or specialisations are available in analytics, entrepreneurship, human resources, logistics, project management, and more.

 Demand for Business Graduates